The Commonwealth is a voluntary association of independent and equal sovereign states.

 Commonwealth member countries benefit from being part of a mutually supportive community of independent and sovereign states, aided by more than 80 Commonwealth organisations.

-The Commonwealth Secretariat supports Commonwealth member countries to achieve development, democracy and peace.
+The Commonwealth Secretariat, established in 1965, supports Commonwealth member countries to achieve development, democracy and peace.
+We are a voice for small and vulnerable states and a champion for young people.

-We help to build strengthen governance, build inclusive institutions and promote justice and human rights.
-Our work helps to grow economies and boost trade, build national resilience, empower young people, and address threats such as climate change, debt and inequality.
+We help to strengthen governance, build inclusive institutions and promote justice and human rights.
+Our work helps to grow economies and boost trade, empower young people, and address threats such as climate change, debt and inequality.

 Our work supports the United Nations Sustainable Development Goals and the Paris Agreement on Climate Change.